 Each of these keyboards use the scissor-switch mechanism.
 The MacBook and iPad Pro variants have backlit keys.

 Apple also introduced a product called "Magic Keyboard Folio" for the 10.9-inch iPad released in 2022.
 It is a two-piece keyboard case that attaches via magnets, and the iPad can be separated from the keyboard without removing the rear case.

 The Apple Pencil is a digital stylus that incorporates pressure sensitivity and gyroscopes to emulate writing with a real instrument.
 Both generation models are still for sale and work with specific iPad models.

-The second-generation Pencil attaches to the iPad Pro or iPad Air 4 via magnets and inductively charges.
+The second-generation Pencil attaches to the iPad Pro, iPad Air 5, or iPad mini 6 via magnets and inductively charges.
 It features a 9ms latency and a double-tap gesture for switching tools on the fly.

 It has a spherical design and computational audio for $99.
-Pair two together for better sound.
+Pair two together for stereo sound.